Trybnetic/paat/README.rst

 Physical Activity Analysis Toolbox (PAAT)
 =========================================

+    **Note:** This package is currently work in progress and the API might change anytime!

 The physical activity analysis toolbox (PAAT) is a comprehensive toolbox to analyze raw acceleration data.
 We developed all code mainly for analyzing ActiGraph data (GT3X files) in large sample study settings where manual annotation